AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers/subchapter-ii-investment-advisers/sec-80b-3.md

 (B) entities that have received from the Small Business Administration notice to proceed to qualify for a license as a small business investment company under the Small Business Investment Act of 1958, which notice or license has not been revoked; or

-(C) applicants that are affiliated with 1 or more licensed small business investment companies described in subparagraph (A) and that have applied for another license under the Small Business Investment Act of 1958, which application remains pending.
+(C) applicants that are affiliated with 1 or more licensed small business investment companies described in subparagraph (A) and that have applied for another license under the Small Business Investment Act of 1958, which application remains pending; or

+(8) any investment adviser, other than an entity that has elected to be regulated or is regulated as a business development company pursuant to section 80a–53 of this title, who solely advises—

+(A) rural business investment companies (as defined in section 2009cc of title 7); or

+(B) companies that have submitted to the Secretary of Agriculture an application in accordance with section 2009cc–3(b) of title 7 that—

+(i) have received from the Secretary of Agriculture a letter of conditions, which has not been revoked; or

+(ii) are affiliated with 1 or more rural business investment companies described in subparagraph (A).

 #### (c) Procedure for registration; filing of application; effective date of registration; amendment of registration ####